 Much has been written regarding the parentage and origins of Nero Wolfe.
 Below are links to some of them.
 Rex Stout's presentation, Watson Was a Woman, at the January 31, 1941 Baker Street Irregulars (BSI) meeting may have started the commotion.
 His tongue-in-cheek humour did not fare well in that venue, so various BSI members over the course of time have investigated the parentage of Nero Wolfe.
-For full coverage of the phenomena, see the Wolfe's Parentage page.
+For full coverage of the phenomena, see the page regarding Wolfe's Parentage.

 - The Saturday Review of Literature, Vol 23, No. 19 (March 1, 1941)